-Thomas Park/Avondale is today in the midst of transformation where people are coming together to make our neighborhood safer and more beautiful by reclaiming abandoned spaces, turning them into places of gathering and enjoyment, and rebuilding our community life after decades of despair.
+Thomas Park/Avondale is a place where people are beginning to come together to make the neighborhood safer and more beautiful by reclaiming abandoned spaces and rebuilding relationships within the neighborhood after decades of despair.
 At the beginning of the Twentieth Century, our forefathers came here from the Appalachian region to work at the factories.
 They settled here with their families, creating a wonderful neighborhood.
 The community grew and prospered as the factories flourished.
 Our families earned good salaries, and many children followed their parents into jobs at the factories.
-Community life was vibrant, people lived in nicely kept homes, and little league baseball, basketball, other forms of recreation, family and social events were held at the many churches and the recreational center.
-As the factories began closing down, however, and the jobs became fewer, our neighborhood fell into decay.
-Some people left, businesses closed, and the crime rate rose.
-Neighbors felt hopelessness and anger due to low paying jobs and lack of opportunity.
-Notwithstanding, the wealth of community resources was always present.
+Community life was vibrant, people lived in nicely kept homes, and family and social events were abundant.
+However, as the factories began closing down and the subsequent opioid crisis hit this community, jobs became fewer and the neighborhood fell into decay.
+Many neighbors felt hopeless due to low paying jobs and lack of opportunity.

 In recent years, community members have come together with diverse neighboring and citywide organizations and funders in the 8twelve Coalition to revitalize our neighborhood.

 Today, residents are taking steps to better care for our neighborhood.
 There is a new pride.
 Through the resilience that has always been evident in this neighborhood and by forming relationships with one another, individuals and organizations such as Habitat for Humanity, Ross Community Center, Muncie Mission, and Bridges Community Services are invested in making the neighborhood a more desirable place to live.

 About our logo